berkalimeral/movie_wiki_app/README.md

 # MovieWiki-App

-A new Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.

-A few resources to get you started if this is your first Flutter project:

-- [Watch the Video Demo](https://www.youtube.com/watch?v=RzUlYojET6E&t=1s)

 MovieWiki is an open-source Flutter movie/series application.
 The [Riverpod] was used for state management.
 The app utilizes the [TMDb] to provide users with an immersive movie discovery experience.
 With remote API calls managed by [http], and local data storage utilizing [Hive],MovieWiki offers a comprehensive solution for movie and series enthusiasts.

+- [Watch the Video Demo](https://www.youtube.com/watch?v=RzUlYojET6E&t=1s)

 # Packages
 <li>hive, shared_preferences -> local database</li>